-'PLAL With-Profits The fund into which certain assets and liabilities of PLAL wereSub-fund' transferred with effect from 29 December 2008, a separate closed subfund of the RL LTF.
-'PLAL Scheme of Refers to the scheme of transfer under which the liabilities of PLALTransfer' were transferred to the RL LTF which took effect on 29 December 2008.
+'PLAL With-ProfitsThe fund into which certain assets and liabilities of PLAL wereSub-fund'transferred with effect from 29 December 2008, a separate closed subfund of the RL LTF.

-'PRA' Prudential Regulation Authority

-'PRE' Policyholder Reasonable Expectations.
+- 'PRA' Prudential Regulation Authority - 'PRE' Policyholder Reasonable Expectations.

 'Present Value of In'Force long term

 business'

 Calculated as the net present value of Royal London's interest in the expected after-tax cash flows (including the charges for smoothing and guarantees) of the in-force business.
 The amount is assessed annually and is amortised over the expected lifetime of the acquired business.